jbakowski/6502emulator/README.md

 In order to turn on extensive debug logging, uncomment the DEBUG_MODE define present in 6502.hpp file.<br/>

+## Implemented instructions

+All instructions in Opcodes.h with a ```// implemented``` comment are implemented.<br/>

+All LOAD / STORE operations with an immediate addressing mode are implemented.
+All REGISTER TRANSFERS operations are implemented.
+All STACK OPERATIONS are implemented.

+To do:
+INC / DEC
+SHIFTS
+JUMPS
+BRANCHES
+STATUS FLAG CHANGES
+SYSTEM FUNCTIONS

 ## Miscellaneous<br/>

 ### Asserts<br/>